 Planning an awesome vacation can be a real challenge.
 But with the TripAdvisor Offline City Guides app, it becomes almost effortless to create the perfect trip.
 This free iPhone Travel app packs a lot of great features and useful information into one little app that you can carry in your pocket.

 There’s even extra background information found in the “Learn About the City” category which gives you useful info for: Overview, Neighborhoods, Architecture, History, Weather & When to Go, Culture and Transportation.
 A little thing I really appreciated in this app was the given cost for each transportation type.
-That way you have an idea of what to expect to pay for a taxi cab, shuttle, etc. And all establishments (hotel, restaurant, etc.) display the price range by the number of “$” signs to help you stay in your budget.
+That way you have an idea of what to expect to pay for a taxi cab, shuttle, and etc. And all establishments (hotel, restaurant, etc.) display the price range by the number of “$” signs to help you stay within your budget.

 Another great thing in TripAdvisor Offline City Guides is the “Suggested Itineraries” to give you instant plans.
 These suggestions are not only from TripAdvisor members, but also destination experts.
-I found suggestions for things to do with young kids, on a budget, and for a short stay, etc. Another thing to note about the itineraries is that with the iPhone’s GPS locator, you should be able to follow along and read about points of interest on the route.
+I found suggestions for things to do with young kids, on a budget, for a short stay, and more.
+Another thing to note about the itineraries is that with the iPhone’s GPS locator, you should be able to follow along and read about points of interest on the route.
 Speaking of routes, the “Point Me There” feature also uses the GPS and compass to help direct you to where you want to go.

 For me, TripAdvisor has always been my top goto source for most vacation planning.
 And in my opinion, the TripAdvisor Offline City Guides app is a must have vacation planner and guide for anybody who wants to quickly plan a fabulous trip with the least amount of headaches.
 Now, if they’d just add more cities.